 Prior to acceptance into WBL, the student must complete an application process.
-This will probably include an application form, some type of referral by teachers, as well as a school counselor, and a parental permission form, which explains the process of early release for WBL placements.
+This will probably include an application form, some type of referral by teachers, as well as a counselor, and a parental permission form, which explains the process of early-release for WBL placements.
 The completed application provides information relative to the student's interests, abilities, and adaptability in relation to the chosen career objective.
-The WBL Coordinator, with help and advisement from school counselors and administrators, examines the student record for indications (academic, attendance, disciplinary) that the student is qualified and well-suited to participate in one of the WBL placement options: Employability Skill Development, Cooperative Education, Internship, Great Promise Partnership (GPP) or Youth Apprenticeship.
+The WBL Coordinator, with help and advisement from counselors and administrators, examines the student record for indications (academic, attendance, disciplinary) that the student is qualified and well-suited to participate in one of the WBL placement options: Employability Skill Development, Cooperative Education, Internship, or Youth Apprenticeship.
 The WBL Coordinator should refer to the Criteria Checklist in Section 6 to determine which type of placement is appropriate for each applicant.
-Keep in mind it is suggested that students classified as ESD not be larger than 25% of the total number of WBL students who are placed.)
+Keep in mind that students classified as ESD can represent a maximum of 25% of the total number of WBL students who are placed.

-Enrollment of Special Population Students
+Enrollment of Students with Disabilities

 For students that are served under an Individualized Education Plan (IEP), eligibility and placement into the WBL Program should be an IEP committee decision in which the student, parent (if under 18), WBL Coordinator, special education case manager, and CTI Coordinator (if applicable) all play an active role.
 Admittance or rejection into the WBL Program of a student who is served under an IEP should not be the sole decision of the WBL Coordinator.
-Student placement into the WBL Program is considered appropriate if the IEP committee determines that the student can succeed in WBL with reasonable accommodations.
+Student placement into the WBL Program is considered appropriate if the IEP committee determines that the student is able to succeed in WBL with reasonable accommodations.
 If the IEP team determines that WBL is not appropriate, other career pathway options may be considered.